Mounika1005/Forecast-Walmart-Revenue/README.md

 #  Repository Content
 * R file with the Code to forecast
 * Word file with explanation
-* Omages of the output
+* Images of the output